Adva Center

 Adva Center is a non-partisan Israeli policy analysis center based in Tel Aviv.

 History

 Adva (lit. "ripple") was founded in 1991 by activists from three social movements: the movement for equality for Mizrahi Jews, the feminist movement, and the movement for equal rights for Arab citizens.
-The director of the center is Barbara Swirski and its chairman is Yossi Dahan.
+The founding director of the center is Barbara Swirski and its chairman is Yossi Dahan.
+Since 2025, the executive director of the Adva Center is Dr. Yael Hasson.

 Objectives

 Adva Center seeks policy changes that favor disadvantaged groups in Israel.
 This is done by offering consultations for advocacy organizations, Cabinet members and legislators; by organizing coalitions for social change; by testifying at public forums and giving media interviews; and by an extensive popular education program that brings progressive social ideas to a wide variety of audiences, from cleaning workers to senior executives.